LibaMariyamK/Risk-Assessment-and-Loan-Approval-Prediction/README.md

-# 🏦 Loan Approval Prediction Project
+# 🏦 Risk Assessment & Loan Approval Prediction

 A Flask-based web app that predicts **Risk Score (regression)** and **Loan Approval (classification)** based on financial and personal data.